The-Yak-Collective/yakcollective/projects/astonishing-stories/mechanical-turks-all-the-way-down.md

 There was a low din of my five-year-old arguing again about what xe would or would not eat for breakfast.
 Thank god for the AR distraction-canceling face mask.
 It was cranked up to 98% reality canceling.
 With it on I could safely ignore the mounting skirmish between little Tovio and my partner.

-This was my second job today.
-A basic anniversary gig like I’d seen in the training.
-There were a lot of notes and I quickly scanned them for any red flags, but accepted immediately.
-Taking jobs fast shows good teamwork which means my teamwork score goes up which, algo willing, will lead to more lucrative jobs.

 {%
   include widget-image.html
   layout="right"